 - 9. Club Ecstacy

 Paro is an ideal place for couples or travelers that seek adventures.
 The simplicity of the country lures travelers from across the globe.
 Trekking, hiking, cycling are some of the activities to enjoy in and near the town.

 There is a gift shop “Pem Choden Gift Items” opposite to the Rinpung Dzong that rents traditional Bhutanese dress for 400 INR per person.
 Do click a picture wearing the Bhutanese dress with the spectacular backdrop of the Rinpung fortress and Paro Chhu River.

 - Chele la Pass

 - Dzongdrakha Goemba

 To sum up, spending 2 days in Paro is good enough.
 Travelers from other countries than India usually have 10 days of visa permit.

 Indians can stay up to a month in Bhutan upon extending their permit in Thimphu.
 If you are driving yourself in Bhutan then you would require a route permit from Royal Safety Transport Authority at the bus station in Phuentsholing.
 Also, Indians have the privilege to ramble in Phuentsholing and can go up to 5 km during the day without a permit but must return before 10 pm.

-This is an ideal travel guide to Bhutan.
+This is an ideal travel guide to Bhutan in 2020.
 Planning a trip to Bhutan?
 Need an amazing holiday, contact us now to get a free quote.
 Also, check out and choose from several Bhutan holiday packages that suits your travel plan.